 - Students need to complete a minimum of 15 units to graduate; core courses are required, and students can choose from several elective options to complete their degree.

-- The optional capstone course will take place in summer, with a preparatory course in Winter.
+- The capstone course will take place in the final, Summer term.

 - Students take classes full-time, with approximately 55 hours per week combined coursework and class-time.

-To see the days and times that courses are offered by term for the MS in Medical Informatics On-Campus program, view the full 2024-2025 academic calendar
+To see the courses are offered by term for the MS in Medical Informatics On-Campus program, view the 2025-2026 calendar here.
+Beginning 2026, this program will begin in the fall.
+Come back soon to view the 2026-2027 academic calendar.

 - Core competency in bioinformatics and biostatistics, and epidemiology.